lukasdietrich/Minimal-Sublime/README.md

 If you want to install the theme manualy:

- - [Download the theme][2]
+ 1. [Download the theme][3]
- - Unzip and rename the folder to `Theme - Minimal`
+ 2. Unzip and rename the folder to `Theme - Minimal`
- - Copy the folder into your Sublime Text Packages directory, which you can find using the menu: `Preferences -> Browse Packages....`
+ 3. Copy the folder into your Sublime Text `Packages` directory, which you can find using the menu: `Preferences -> Browse Packages....`

 Activating the Theme
 --------------------